-Power to warrants and offences to be non-bailable.
+without warrant and offences to be non-bailable.

-(2) All offences under this Act shall be non-bailable.

-12. The provisions of this Act or any order issued thereunder shall Act to have effect notwithstanding anything inconsistent therewith contained in ^{override other laws.} XI of 1947. the Maharashtra Industrial Relations Act, the Industrial Disputes Act, 1947 14 of 1947. or any other law for the time being in force.
+- (2) All offences under this Act shall be non-bailable. - 12.
+The provisions of this Act or any order issued thereunder shall have Act to effect notwithstanding anything inconsistent therewith contained in the override XI of Maharashtra Industrial Relations Act, the Industrial Disputes Act, 1947 or any other law for the time being in force.